klevdiamanti/MS_targeted/MS_targeted_output.md

 This is an optionally created directory named MoDentify, and is controlled from the setting *PrintOutputForMoDentify* in the configuration file.
 The files contain pre-compiled set of data files that can be plugged-in to the recently developed R packaage MoDentify that examines whether metabolites from various tissues are correlated to the decision/phenotype individually or as members of modules.
 MoDentify also examines intra- or inter-tissue correlations of metabolites using Gaussian graphical models.
 The pre-compiled tab- or comma-seprated set of data files consists of:
 1. MoDentify_AZm_annotations.tsv

    This is a tab- or comma-separated file that contains various metadata for the metabolites from the provided input files.
 The file is designed in such a way so that it represents metabolites from various tissues.
+In multiple columns we use the tissue name follow by two consecutive colons '::'.
+This is done in order to introduce uniqueness for the combination of tissues and metabolites.
+Keep in mind potential metabolite introduced by not removing duplicate metabolites from the same tissue and charge mode.
 The following columns are present:
    - mID: custom id given by the user in the input files of metabolite intensities
    - tmID: tissue name followed by '::' and the custom id given by the user in the input files of metabolite intensities
    - HmdbID: HMDB id of the current metabolite